Specify this S-function drives a function-call subsystem attached to interrupt service routines

 attached to interrupt service routines.
 This option applies only to

 S-functions that have no input ports during code generation and 1

 output port.
 During simulation, the S-function may have an input port

 to provide a condition on which to execute.
 The output port must be

 configured to perform function calls on every element.
 If any of these

 Informs the Simulink® engine that there is no implied data dependency involving the data sources or destinations of the function-call subsystem called by the S-function.

-Causes the function-call subsystem attached to the S-function to be colored cyan, indicating that it does not execute at a periodic rate.
+Causes the function-call subsystem attached to the S-function to be colored purple, indicating that it does not execute at a periodic rate.

 Enables additional checks to verify that the model is constructed correctly.

 rate transition blocks reside between the purple function-call subsystem.